The Futures Premium and Rice Market Efficiency in Prewar Japan: Historical Interpretation

-We discuss the second factor of efficiency improvements in the late 1920s.
-With respect to the increase in physical rice owned by the government in the late 1920s, the Japanese government established the Rice Law in 1921 and amended that law in 1925.
-The amended law allowed the government to buy and sell physical rice directly to adjust the circulation volume and the rice price.
-Specifically, the Ministry of Agriculture and Forestry had owned the physical rice in stock since 1925 to adjust the volume of circulation in the rice market .
-The stock rice owned by the government amounted to one million {\it koku} in 1925 and reached 2.3 million {\it koku} in 1931 (see Ministry of Agriculture and Forestry, Rice Bureau (1935, pp. 4 to 5)).
+We discuss the second factor in the efficiency measure improvements in the late 1920s.
+With respect to the establishment of the Rice Law in 1921 and its amendment in 1925 by the government, the amended law allowed the government to buy and sell physical rice directly to adjust the circulation volume and the rice price.
+Specifically, the Ministry of Agriculture and Forestry had owned the physical rice in stock since 1925 to adjust the volume of circulation in the rice market.
+The stock rice owned by the government amounted to one million {\it koku} in 1925 and reached 2.3 million {\it koku} in 1931 (see \citet[pp.4--5]{maf1935tvp3}).
 This volume in 1931 accounted for 3.5\% of total rice demand in Japan and equaled nearly 44\% of the annual volume of rice arrived in Tokyo (see Figures \ref{fpe_fig6} and \ref{fpe_fig7}).
-From the mid-1920s, government intervention based on the Rice Law and the change in the variety of imported rice from Korea and Taiwan stabilized the supply and demand of rice in the home islands of Japan.
+From the mid-1920s, government intervention based on the Rice Law and the change in the variety of imported rice from Korea and Taiwan stabilized the supply and demand of rice in the main islands of Japan.
 This implies that the price risk in the rice market decreased.
 However, the seasonality price risk remained.
-According to Figures \ref{fpe_fig3} and \ref{fpe_fig4}, trading volume in both the Tokyo and Osaka-Dojima rice exchanges experienced seasonal fluctuations from the mid-1920s.
+According to Figures \ref{fpe_fig3} and \ref{fpe_fig4}, trading volume in both the Tokyo and Osaka rice futures markets experienced seasonal fluctuations from the mid-1920s.
 The trading volume increased in harmony with the expansion of rice distribution in the fall harvest seasons from the mid-1920s.
-Therefore, market efficiency in both Tokyo and Osaka improved after the mid-1920s.
-However, market efficiency in Osaka was relatively lower than the market efficiency in Tokyo.
-The difference in market efficiency between Tokyo and Osaka reflected the difference in their market structures.
+Therefore, market efficiency measures in both Tokyo and Osaka improved after the mid-1920s.
+However, the market efficiency measure was relatively lower in Osaka than in Tokyo.
+The difference in market efficiency measure between Tokyo and Osaka reflected the difference in their market structures.